aheez/COE597_Project/README.md

 - `./setup.sh`
 ## `make` Commands
 - `make build all` to compile the project
-- `make clean` to remove the build directory
+- `make clean` to remove the build directory and the program
+- `./Synth` to run the program after building